-Adjust the skids at the back of the moldboard according to the surface to be plowed.
+When using skid shoes on the back of the moldboard, adjust the skids according to the surface to be plowed.
 The bottom of the skids should be about 1/2" below the cutting edge when plowing gravel roads or lots.
 Skids should be even with the cutting edge on hard surfaces such as asphalt or concrete.